 Aside from finding forever homes for these bunnies, Bunny Wonderland also seeks to educate the public on how to care for their rabbits.
 They offer 3 different educational workshops for new, learning and experienced owners respectively!

 How to adopt from Bunny Wonderland

-- Browse the group’s Facebook page to view rabbits available for adoption.
+- Browse Bunny Wonderland’s Facebook page to view the rabbits available for adoption.

 - Fill up the inquiry form with the necessary details.

-- They’ll then get to visit the rabbit at its foster home or be invited to Bunny Wonderland’s bi-monthly adoption drives.
+- Once approved, you’ll be invited to visit the rabbit at its foster home or at Bunny Wonderland’s adoption drive.

-An approved adopter must fill up an adoption form to indicate his adoption interest.
+- After you’ve decided to adopt, you’ll need to fill up an adoption form to indicate your interest.